 I was THRILLED to finally get a puff out of my Homemade Roti.
 The first two batches were good, tasted fine, and worked perfectly but very little puff.
 The third batch they puffed as soon as I pressed them and continue to puff even as I flipped them to the second side for more pressing.

 It probably has more to do with the temperature of the skillet, and the moisture content of the dough rather than any real skill on my part.
 BUT I WAS STILL PROUD.

-This Homemade Roti Recipes make for some SOFT DOUGH.
+This Homemade Roti Recipe makes for some SOFT DOUGH.
 Don’t add more flour, you need it to be very soft and very flexible.
-Do use a bit of flour on your rolling pin and your counter top to keep them from sticking to everything.
-I also only rolled out one at a time while the another was cooking to keep myself from getting overwhelmed.
+Do use a bit of flour on your rolling pin and your countertop to keep them from sticking to everything.
+I also only rolled out one at a time while the other was cooking to keep myself from getting overwhelmed.